markfranciose/drops_of_knowledge/general/cs_and_meta/definitions.md

 checksum: A hash function, used to verify data integrity, eg. that it hasn't been corrupted or altered.
 You compare your data against a published checksum.

+filesystem: How data is stored and retrieved in a system.
+Large variability at the highest level.
+In practice, mostly refers to storage devices.

 firmware: A class of software that provides low-level functionality for a specific piece of hardware.

 hash function: Any function that can be used to map data of an aribtrary size to a fixed size.